Mark2Mark/Skedge/README.md

 ---

-👉 Have you ever wanted to make a <a name="myfootnote1">reporter<sup>1</sup></a> plugin for Glyphs, but the developer kit and the plugin file structure looks too intimidating to you?
+- 👉 Have you ever wanted to **make a reporter[^1] plugin** for Glyphs, but the developer kit and the plugin file structure looks too intimidating to you?
-👉 Maybe you’re never willing to get your head around it and skip developing even though you have great ideas you’d love to just sketch out.
+- 👉 Maybe you’re never willing to get your head around it and skip developing even though you have great ideas **you’d love to just sketch out**.
-👉 Or do you create plugins from time to time, but you’re annoyed that you have to restart Glyphs for every change?
-This can take a loooot of time, especially when the plugin is packed with formulas and algorithms that you need to get straight.
-I suck at math, hence my approach ist often the trial-and-error.
+- 👉 Or do you create plugins from time to time, but you’re annoyed that you have to restart Glyphs for every change?
+This can take a loooot of time, especially when the plugin is packed with formulas and algorithms that you need to get straight and test.
-👉 You want to see immediately which numbers and operators have which effect.
-You want to properly position your to be displayed components, maybe design them to provide an optimal user experience.
-Or choose the best colors for your graphics.
+- 👉 You want to **see immediately which numbers and operators have which effect**.
+You want to **properly position your to be displayed objects**, maybe design them to provide an optimal user experience.
+Or **find the best colors** for your graphics.
+[^1]: A plugin which draws something to your active Edit Tab

 #### 🎉 *Well, wait no longer!
 “Skedge” let’s you do exactly this!* 🎉